Grass fed. It’s really that simple.

 With Keith moving to Denver in March of 2005, we decided to give it a go, though small scale.
 We carved out a small part of our already pasture-based, all-natural beef and finished them on grass.
 Keith used e-mail, cajoling, and pleading to get enough friends and colleagues to buy our first three animals.
 It was a success, if not somewhat stressful and amateur!
 That experience started us down the path of pasture to plate production that has brought us to where we are today – Internet, UPS delivery, five Front Range deliveries, and year-round availability.
 We continue to expand our customer base and would really like to meet you too.

 The nascent success of our operation got us thinking we needed to be not just providers, but advocates.
-Tom has served on the Agriculture Council of the United States Humane Society charged with recommending humane treatment standards for animal production. we provide education through speaking engagements and tours of our ranch to urban citizens and rural activists/artists alike.
+Both Tom and Keith are active members of Rocky Mountain Farmers Union, a grass roots agricultural group advocating for family farms.
+Tom is a member of the Colorado Food Systems Advisory Council, a 15-member body charged with advancing recommendations that strengthen healthy food access for all Coloradoans through local food systems and economies.
+We provide education through speaking engagements and tours of our ranch to urban citizens and rural activists/artists alike.
 Our mission has grown from a business to a new way of thinking – local, value-added production for local agrarian jobs that pay modest, but livable wages for those that have a desire and passion for land and land management.

 We trust you will enjoy the benefits of sourcing quality meat by eating better, healthier, and tastier meals.
 Enjoy!